-The Meet and Code Award presents and honors the most successful event ideas.
-The goal is to inspire others to do the same in the next years, because digital education is so important.
+The Meet and Code Awards presents and honours the most successful event ideas.
+The goal is to inspire others to do the same in the next years because digital education is so important.
 We're looking for the best ideas in the following categories.

 Gender equality plays an important role in today’s modern and